migtools/oadp-non-admin/docs/CONTRIBUTING.md

 If your changes involve Kubernetes objects (`config/` folder), please follow [Kubernetes objects changes section](#kubernetes-objects-changes).

+If your changes involve Velero version or its objects, please follow [Velero objects changes section](#velero-objects-changes).

 If you are upgrading project's kubebuilder version, please follow [upgrade kubebuilder version section](#upgrade-kubebuilder-version).

 > **NOTE:** Run `make help` for more information on all potential `make` targets